• Skip to main content

 May 1, 2019

 Nonprofits often overlook the importance of timely, properly and thoroughly investigating employee complaints, but a nonprofit’s effective response to a complaint may limit the organization’s liability in a lawsuit.
 Accordingly, nonprofit organizations must ensure that they have effective mechanisms in place to identify, investigate and resolve employee complaints.
-This article lays out best practices in investigating employee complaints
+This article lays out best practices in investigating employee complaints.

-Category: Articles, Resources
+Category: Articles, Employees, Resources

 Previous Post:Webcast: Employment Practices Liability Insurance – What is it and does my nonprofit need this insurance policy?